Etale and crystalline companions, II: Uniformities for isocrystals on curves

-We next assemble some standard statements about vector bundles on curves, with an eye towards controlling the Harder--Narasimhan polygons of vector bundles arising from isocrystals. \begin{hypothesis} Throughout \S\ref{sec:VB on curve}, let $C$ be a proper curve of genus $g$ over an arbitrary field $L$ (of arbitrary characteristic). \end{hypothesis}
+We next assemble some standard statements about vector bundles on curves, then use these to control the Harder--Narasimhan polygons of vector bundles arising from isocrystals on curves.
+This yields some key uniformity statements needed for the construction of crystalline companions.